Franz Novak

 Franz Novak (10 January 1913 – 21 October 1983) was an Austrian SS-Hauptsturmführer (captain).
-He was Adolf Eichmann's railroad and transportation timetable expert, and coordinated the railroad deportation of European Jews to concentration and extermination camps.
+He was Adolf Eichmann's railway and transportation timetable expert, and coordinated the railway deportation of European Jews to concentration and extermination camps.

 Biography

 Novak left school in 1928 and began an apprenticeship in printing in Wolfsberg.
 He printed the Unterkärntner Nachrichten, an anti-semitic local newspaper, close to the Greater German People's Party.
 In October 1929, he became a member of the Hitler Youth.
 In April 1933, he joined the SA, a month after joining the Nazi Party.
 After the party was banned in Austria in July 1933, he joined illegally and became chief of the Wolfsberg section of the NSBO and SA leader.
-He participated in the coup against Engelbert Dollfuss in July 1934.
+He participated in the July Putsch against Engelbert Dollfuss in July 1934.
 After its failure, he fled to Yugoslavia and then went to Germany and joined the Austrian Legion.
 After the Anschluss in 1938, he moved to Vienna and became the deputy of Adolf Eichmann in the Central Agency for Jewish Emigration in Vienna, although he received his orders directly from Rolf Günther.
 Novak also became a member of the SS; on 1 December 1938 he was promoted to SS-Untersturmführer.